VinceMarron/style_transfer/README.md

 ## Requirements:

+Utilizes python packages: tensorflow, numpy, scipy.io, PIL.Image, time

+Tested using tensorflow 1.3, python 3.5

 Must have the .mat file containing vgg network weights and biases in parent directory, can be found: http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat ((MD5 8ee3263992981a1d26e73b3ca028a123)

-See [example.ipynb](example.ipynb) for a use case.
+See [example.ipynb](example.ipynb) for use case.

-All testing done with tensorflow 1.3, python 3.5

-Source of vgg.py script: [here](https://github.com/anishathalye/neural-style)